 Jenner’s vaccine experiment was fortunately successful, but exposing a child to a deadly disease in the name of medical research is today considered as unethical.
 The HeLa cells and Tuskegee experiments have been cited as examples of racial discrimination in science.
 The Stanford study has been heavily criticized as unethical due to its lack of fully informed consent by prisoners to whom the arrests came as a surprise.
 The NIH treatment of short children is often seen as a profitable pharmacologic solution to what is fundamentally a social problem.

 In addition, in order to ensure sufficient participation in research, human experimentation was frequently done among the most vulnerable population groups such as prisoners, poor people, minorities, mental patients, and children.
+Bill Clinton, for example, apologized to the communities affected by the Tuskegee experiments.

 So how can researchers achieve a balance and justify exposing individual human subjects to risk for the sake of the advancement of science?